Santa Rosa (Mesoamerican site): Site

 There are approximately 31 mounds at the site spread out over an area of about 54 hectares.
 Settlements directly affiliated with the center have been located from the Angostura Canyon, clear down to the Guatemalan border as evidenced by dominant Santa Rosa pottery types found in the region.
 Between the large center of Chiapa de Corzo further downstream, and the Guatemalan border, Santa Rosa was the largest Preclassic site along the Grijalva River.
 The first permanent settlement of the area dates to the early Middle Preclassic Period from around 1000 BCE to 600 BCE and was continuously occupied until about 200 CE, at which point it began to experience a decline in population.

 The site is flanked by two large pyramidal mounds in what appears to be a general east–west orientation.
 Interestingly, unlike other sites in the region, there doesn't seem to be any formal or planned layout of the site.
 Mound A at the eastern end of the site stands 11 m tall, and Mound W is at the western end at 14 m tall.
 In the center of Santa Rosa is a large platform approximately 6 m high, and 74 m wide by 80 m long.
 Located to the north and south of the site are what appear to be clusters of possible elite residential platforms.

-A few notable observations of the Santa Rosa archaeological site have been noted.
+A few interesting observations of the Santa Rosa archaeological site have been noted.
 For one, as is evidenced by the unusual layout of the site, as well as the lack of certain Mayan ceramic types, it is suggested that Santa Rosa actively resisted outside cultural influences.
 It appears to have maintained its own traditions while also rejecting foreign ones.
 There also appears to have been a linguistic, or cultural division at the site, possibly representing two distinct groups of people living together.
 The site has a clear division through the center by the three largest mounds, W, S, and A. During excavations of Mound S, archaeologists discovered two distinct and separate building materials, one on each half of the mound and both covered by a plaster coating.
 There was no overlap in materials, suggesting that possibly two separate cultural groups were working on the construction of the platform together.